 I was working at The Players’ Championship when the news came that the majority of the country’s activities were being shut down.
 It was weird, surreal, and scary.
 I had spent time on the range with one of players talking about how the NCAA had just canceled all spring sports including the men’s and women’s College World Series.
 There was hope they could play, just with no fans in attendance.
 It was a multi-million dollar decision that had to be made to cancel the tournament.
 Then, The Masters.
 Then, the Final Four.
 All canceled.

 The past three weeks have been strange.
 I do not really know how to describe it; it has shaken me.
 Owning a business in these times is really scary.
 It is our family business.
 I know many of you are worried about your income, your business, and your future too.
-That is not minimize the culprit – the COVID19.
-Shoot, I don’t want to sick, anyone I know to get infected, and I am tired of seeing the horrendous news of those suffering.
+That does not minimize the culprit – COVID-19.
+Shoot, I don’t want to get sick, anyone I know to get infected, and I am tired of seeing the horrendous news of those suffering.

 Last summer, Patrick Murphy, the Hall of Fame softball coach at The University of Alabama, gave me a book to read – The Choice by Edith Eva Eger.
 Dr. Eger is a clinical psychologist who, as a 16-year-old in Poland, was a prisoner of the heinous and inhumane concentration camps, including Auschwitz.
 Her choice on the day of her imprisonment started a cascade of decisions and consequences that have guided her life and caused her emotional pain throughout.
 It is a powerful book that you simply must read with all that is going on in today’s world.

 As her mentor wrote in his seminal book, Man’s Search for Meaning, Dr. Viktor Frankl gained important understanding during his time at Auschwitz that in order to survive, you must learn to find the purpose in the suffering.
 That is the most important thing right now.